3º ESO. Rope Jumping 3: Basic Techniques

 Catching your parner:

 You start jumping, and your partner, a little apart from you, starts jumping at your same pace.
-You must jump towards him/her and “catch” him/her, getting him/her inside your rope.
+You must jump towards him and “catch” him, so you get him inside your rope.

-Here you have a video showing all the possibilities of rope jumping:
+Here you have a couple videos showing all the possibilities of rope jumping:

 Basic jump: